Adoption Information: Haiti

 The Haitian and U.S. Governments agreed that the following non-Hague Convention adoption cases may proceed under the U.S. non-Hague Convention or “orphan” process after the Hague Adoption Convention enters into force for Haiti on April 1, 2014:

-Additional Note: The transition cases described above may proceed under the U.S. non-Hague Convention process, but the Haitian Government is responsible for determining the procedures that will apply to these cases in Haiti.
+Note: The transition cases described above may proceed under the U.S. non-Hague Convention process, but the Haitian government is responsible for determining the procedures that will apply to these cases in Haiti.
 Also, this U.S.-Haiti transition plan could change if Haiti determines changes are necessary during its transition to a Hague Adoption Convention system.

 To establish a smooth transition process for these non-Hague Convention adoption cases, USCIS, DOS, and IBESR personnel will meet regularly in a working group.
 The working group will provide a forum for cooperation between the U.S. and Haitian governments on the transitional non-Hague Convention cases, as well on Haiti’s transition to a adoption system that is consistent with the requirements of the Hague Adoption Convention.
 This working group will also help the U.S. Government provide the public with more information as it becomes available.